-Exploitation, a narcissist uses and exploits others to get their own needs met, to gain an advantage over others, they will treat others unfairly to advantage their own gains, so if you don’t go around taking advantage of others without a care for how this would make them feel, you are not a narcissist.
+Exploitation, a narcissist uses and exploits others to get their own needs met, to gain an advantage over others, they will mistreat others to advantage their own gains, so if you don’t go around taking advantage of others without a care for how this would make them feel, you are not a narcissist.

 Grandiosity?
 The narcissist charm is used to manipulate those around them for their own gain.
-A narcissist often feels great rage if criticised, and this isn’t genuine confidence, what they actually are is arrogant, which can at first come across as confidence.
+A narcissist often feels great rage if criticised, and this isn’t genuine confidence; what they actually are is arrogant, which can at first come across as confidence.

-We can learn to love ourselves, yet not use that love to destroy others, use it to build others up.
+We can learn to love ourselves, yet not use that love to destroy others; use it to build others up.

 We can be confident within ourselves, which is a must to feel more fulfilled, yet we don’t want, need or feel better than others.
 We believe everyone is unique, which is healthy narcissism.